acrolinx/acrolinx-proxy-sample/README.md

-# Acrolinx Single Sign-On Proxy Sample
+# Acrolinx Single Sign-On Proxy Java Servlet Sample

-Demo code for implementing a proxy in a single sign-on environment for [Acrolinx](https://www.acrolinx.com/) Sidebar integrations.
+Demo code for implementing a proxy in a single sign-on environment in Java.

 ## Prerequisites